 How To Control Cherry Shrimp Population?

-We all want our cherry shrimps to breed and produce lots of babies.
-However, the population of cherry shrimps can get too big for a tank if they continue to breed at their heart’s content.
+We all want our cherry shrimp to breed and produce lots of babies.
+However, if they continue to breed at their heart’s content, the population can become too big for a tank.

 Also, I am going to discuss why it is bad to have too many shrimps in your tank.